InformaticsMatters/dls-fragalysis-stack-openshift/README.md

     utilities, this code uses the Jenkins API to write and read job configurations and write job-related secrets.

+-   **local-development**:
+    Notes and scripts to simplify local development of the stack.

 -   **okd-orchestrator**:
     OKD-Orchestrator deployment file for the Verne cluster.